Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Best Airbnb in Munich: Luxury Loft next to Marienplatz

-Whether you’re deciding where to stay in Munich for Oktoberfest or are looking for somewhere that’s cozy and private, check out this stunning studio.
+Whether you’re deciding where to stay in Munich for Oktoberfest, one of the most famous festivals in the world, or are looking for somewhere that’s cozy and private, check out this stunning studio.
 It’s pet-friendly and has everything you need for a comfortable stay, including a full kitchen and wifi.
 Situated just in Isarvorstadt, it’s got a prime location for exploring the city.

 Best Hostel in Munich: Wombats City Hostel Munich